HEASARC/heasarc-tutorials/tutorials/data_access/data_access.md

     * We also introduce ways to decompress obsolete file structures (the example here retrieves a *.Z compressed FITS file).

-As of Sept 8, 2025, this notebook took approximately 84 seconds to complete start to finish on the medium (16GB RAM, 4CPUs) fornax-main server.
+As of Sept 30, 2025, this notebook took approximately 37 seconds to complete start to finish on the small (8GB RAM, 2CPUs) fornax-main server.

 **Author: Jordan Eagle on behalf of HEASARC**